The menu bar located at the top of the 86Box window provides controls for the emulated machine as a whole, its display, and the 86Box user interface.

 VSync: enable vertical sync.
 Recommended if tearing artifacts are observed.

-Select shader: load a .glsl shader file to apply on the emulated display.
 Many shaders are available for simulating CRT displays, VHS tapes and other aesthetics; the RetroArch glsl-shaders repository is a good place to start.

 Shaders that take advantage of multipass and previous frames are not supported.